compulim/docs/testframework.md

 * Traditional `describe('apple').it('should be red')` style code
 * Verify expectation by `expect(1).toBeTruthy()`.
 An extensible number of matchers like `toBeTruthy()`, `toBe(1)`, `toThrow()`, etc
-* Angular2 has integrated Jasmine
+* Angular2 works well with Jasmine
 * Karma can be used to run tests across multiple browsers

 ### Sample code